Outdoor adventures made easier for you at Go Wild!

 Be sure to print the quiz pages and bring them with you to class where you will receive a hard copy of the manual to take home with you.

 The winning Trapper Education graduate patch design, as determined by Wisconsin Trappers Association vote, with mink tracks and a foothold trap is Macey Loka, a high school freshman from Tomahawk, Wisconsin.
-This patch design will go into production in 2015 and be given to all successful graduates of the Wisconsin Cooperative Trapper Education Program courses.
+This patch design went into production in 2015 and is given to all successful graduates of the Wisconsin Cooperative Trapper Education Program courses.

 by Jacob Dart